DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-5.md

 * [Data security standards - Standard 7](https://www.dsptoolkit.nhs.uk/Help/Attachment/486), part of the [Data Security Standards](https://digital.nhs.uk/about-nhs-digital/our-work/nhs-digital-data-and-technology-standards/framework/beta---data-security-standards)

 %Local authorities must ensure any systems meet [data protection regulation standards, guidance is available from the Information Comissioner's Office (ICO)](https://ico.org.uk/for-organisations/guide-to-data-protection/).

-## Good practice

-When thinking about developing or purchasing new systems you should consider:

-* how the product can link with early help, virtual school, education, health systems and other existing systems, including across multi-agency partnerships
-* how the product can link with future systems local authorities might adopt
-* how the product meets open API standards
-* examples of collaboration or integration
-* the appropriate and secure transfer of information between systems
-* how the system will support local authorities to meet [data protection regulations](https://ico.org.uk/for-organisations/guide-to-data-protection/)

 ## Contents